Cook Inlet Beluga Whale

 Species Status

 The Cook Inlet beluga whale stock was estimated to number about 1,300 animals at the time the Marine Mammal Protection Act (MMPA) was enacted in 1972, but it declined sharply in the 1990s.
 Between 1994 and 1998, the stock declined by approximately 50 percent due largely to unsustainable subsistence harvesting.
 It was assumed that once hunting was controlled in 1999, the population would begin to recover.
+NMFS listed the Cook Inlet beluga whale population as endangered under the Endangered Species Act (ESA) in 2008.
+Because the population, on average, has remained below 350 whales since then, no subsistence harvesting has been allowed under the applicable regulations.

 The most recent abundance estimate for the Cook Inlet population is 331 individuals, based on aerial surveys conducted in June 2022.
-Although the 2022 abundance estimate is higher than the 2018 estimate of 279 individuals, and may indicate that the population is increasing, the low growth rate of this population, coupled with increasing human activities in beluga whale habitat in Cook Inlet, raise significant concerns about whether this population will be able to recover.
+Although the 2022 abundance estimate is higher than the 2018 estimate of 279 individuals, and may indicate that the population is stabilizing or increasing, the low growth rate of this population, coupled with increasing human activities in beluga whale habitat in Cook Inlet, raise significant concerns about whether this population will be able to recover.

 Critical Habitat